digitalbazaar/forge/README.md

 Testing in a browser uses [webpack][] to combine forge and all tests and then loading the result in a browser.
-A simple web server is provided that will output the URL to load.
+A simple web server is provided that will output the HTTP or HTTPS URLs to load.
+It also will start a simple Flash Policy Server.
 Unit tests and older legacy tests are provided.
+Custom ports can be used by running `node tests/server.js` manually.

     npm install
     npm run build